Why Insurance Aggregators?

-If you have questions about Today’s ViewPoint or would like to learn more about how aggregator models can help propel growth, email or call Andrew Katz, Vice President, at 440.637.8121.
+If you have questions about Today’s ViewPoint or would like to learn more about how MarshBerry’s financial advisory services and peer connect network can help propel growth, email or call Andrew Katz, Vice President, at 440.637.8121.
 Subscribe to MarshBerry’s Today’s ViewPoint blog for the latest news and updates and follow us on social media.

 1ACInsiderMarshBerry continues to be the #1 sell side advisor in the industry (as ranked by S&P Global).
 If you’re considering selling your firm, we are the best choice to help you through the complicated process.
 If you don’t hire MarshBerry, hire a reputable advisor that can help you navigate one of the most important business decisions you will ever make.
 You will be much better off having an advisor in your corner that knows the industry than trying to do this on your own.